elasticpath/elasticpath-dev/docs/commerce-manager/product-experience-manager/bundles/bundle-configuration.md

 sidebar_position: 10
 ---

 With Product Experience Manager, you can create and manage bundles.
-A bundle is a purchasable product comprising two or more products that you want to sell together.
+A bundle is a purchasable product comprising one or more products that you want to sell together.
 For example, a consumer electronics and video game company, *Playtend Games* can sell a *Playtend* video game console as a bundle that includes the console, controller, and game.
 The price of the bundle might be different from the total of the individual products.
 A bundle must contain at least two products, either the same items or different items.
 You must not assign a product to a bundle, if the product is in draft status as this invalidates the bundle.

 You can have: